How your loan is paid

 Will I need to open a UK bank account?

 The funds from your loan will be converted into GBP (£).
 To receive your funds you will be required to open a UK bank account.
-If you are starting your first programme of study and are new to the University, the first payment can be made in the form of a pound sterling cheque.

 Please note the following details about your payments: